-The San Diego Police Department uses certain technologies to conduct investigations, enhance response to critical incidents and public threats and safeguard the lives of community members that must comply with the City of San Diego's Surveillance Ordinance.
+The San Diego Police Department uses a variety of technologies to conduct investigations, enhance response to critical incidents, address public threats and safeguard the lives of community members.

 NOTE: This page will be updated as new information is made available.
 Check back frequently for any changes.